KCG's Consulting Partners

 Richard has an undergraduate degree from the University of Tennessee at Knoxville, and a graduate degree from the University of North Carolina at Chapel Hill.
 His postgraduate work includes organizational and clinical training at both the Gestalt Institute of Cleveland and the Gestalt International Study Center.
 Richard holds a Certificate in Organizational Development and Change Leadership from Georgetown University and a Gestalt Professional Coach Certification (G.P.C.C.) from the Gestalt Institute of Cleveland.
 He is a faculty member at the Gestalt Institute of Cleveland.

-James Macsay - Mr. Macsay is a senior organizational consultant who works with an inclusive, service-oriented, and positive 'whole systems' framework to develop executives, managers, teams, technical experts, and their changing global workplaces.
-He has over 15 years experience as an internal and external consultant and learning facilitator specializing in human capital related assignments.
+James Macsay, M.A. - Mr. Macsay is a senior organizational consultant who works with an inclusive, service-oriented, and positive 'whole systems' framework to develop executives, managers, teams, technical experts, and their changing global workplaces.
+He has over 15 years of experience as an internal and external consultant and learning facilitator specializing in human capital related assignments.

 His work centers on the themes of helping individuals, teams and whole-systems to develop strategies, tools and processes for enhanced communication, organizational spirit and performance.
 He has experience with a wide range of industries including manufacturing, life sciences, financial and media.